 Principal McDiarmid's title was changed to President McDiarmid in 1910.
-There is no that period when the head of the school was known as the president.
+There is no document explaining this change, but it follows a trend in other colleges and universities during that period when the head of the school was known as the president.